 Interim Co-Head of Corporate Services (Finance, ICT and Facilities & Services)

-An Economics graduate and fully qualified chartered accountant with over a decade of post-qualification experience, Faysal joined Islamic Relief in 2015 as the Finance Business Partner.
-Prior to joining Islamic Relief, Faysal worked at senior level in various finance sections within local government, acquiring organisation-wide strategic and operational knowledge.
+An Economics graduate and Chartered Accountant with over 12 years of post-qualification experience.
+Faysal joined Islamic Relief in 2015 as the Finance Business Partner.
+Prior to joining Islamic Relief, Faysal worked at senior level in various finance sections within the public sector, acquiring organisation-wide strategic and operational knowledge and experience.

 Faysal has since has played a key role within Islamic Relief UK’s financial management and in helping to develop work plan templates across current strategy aims by linking objectives, metrics and projects to budgetary resources.